garretdepass/deadlands-dice-roller/README.md

 ![The character selector view](https://raw.githubusercontent.com/garretdepass/deadlands-dice-roller/refs/heads/main/public/images/screenshots/character-selector.png "The character selector view")

 An earlier version of this app had a character selector that was on the top of the character sheet with the first player in the array selected by default.
-This caused some confusion, because players could select dice and roll them without switching to the correct character.
+This caused some confusion.
+Players were rolling dice based on the wrong character's stats.
 Consequently, I pulled out the character selector to a mandatory first step with its own screen.

-Our DM (or "Marshal" in Deadlands) _loves_ keeping track of stats, so this serves the added benefit of giving him the ability to see anyone's stats instantly.

 ## 📊 Character Sheet

 After selecting a character, that character's stats are automatically shown.
 These are pulled directly from MongoDB, and persist when the page is refreshed.

 ![The character sheet view, displaying all of this characters stats.](https://raw.githubusercontent.com/garretdepass/deadlands-dice-roller/refs/heads/main/public/images/screenshots/character-sheet.png "The character sheet view, displaying all of this characters stats.")

+Our DM (or "Marshal" in Deadlands) _loves_ keeping track of stats, so this serves the added benefit of giving him the ability to see anyone's stats instantly.

 ## 🎲 Dice rolling panel